 "Heh!
 You aren't from around here, are you?"

-Both of them paced backwards a few feet, to one of many benches flanked by white oaks.
+Both of them paced backward a few feet, to one of many benches flanked by white oaks.
 Thus, awkwardly seating themselves in view of the black square, they felt the cool November breeze.
 The strange man wasted no time.
-"Do you think the planet is in a fair state?” he questioned.
+"Do you think the planet is in a fair state?"

 Wincing, the student replied, "Kinda depends."